 ERISA A qualified long-term care insurance policy may be subject to fiduciary, disclosure reporting, and other requirements of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
 All New York Life Long-term care insurance policies are qualified.
 Employers should consult their legal advisors regarding the possible ERISA implications of adopting a qualified long-term care insurance policy and whether there is an applicable exception from ERISA coverage for the qualified long-term care insurance policy.
 Executive carve-out arrangements Long-term care insurance is a benefit not subject to the Internal Revenue Code's nondiscrimination rules.
 That means it is one of the few benefits employers can selectively offer to specific groups of employees within a company.
 This is called an executive carve-out arrangement.
 Through this arrangement, a company can purchase long-term care insurance for a key employee, his/her dependents, and/or company retirees.
 Employers have the option to pay all or some of employees' policy premiums and can offer several differently structured programs in a single worksite-for example, an executive carve-out arrangement combined with a voluntary program.
 Premiums paid by the business are deductible to the business and not taxable to the employee as income.
 Tax results may vary depending on the legal structure of the business.
 Also, individually-underwritten qualified long-term care insurance policies, such as those offered by New York Life, allow employees to retain their policies with no change in benefits or premiums if they leave the company or if the company discontinues the plan of insurance.
 Contact your financial professional today to learn more about the tax benefits associated with purchasing long-term care insurance for yourself or your employees!
 The purpose of this material is solicitation of individual insurance.
 An insurance agent may contact you.
-Policy forms ICC18-LTCD PLCY (0218), LTCD PLCY (0218), LTCD-U PLCY (0218), ICC14-LTC6, LTC6-U, and any state-specific, are issued by New York Life insurance Company, New York, NY.
-The policies have exclusions and limitations.
-Underwriting approval is required to purchase coverage and a medical exam may be required.
-The company reserves the right to increase premiums in the future.
-For cost and complete details of coverage, contact your agent or the company.
-New York Life Insurance Company has the sole financial responsibility for its own products.
-New York Life Insurance Company 51 Madison Avenue New York, NY 10010 www.newyorklife.com ICC21-1892348 and 1892348 (Expires 3.15.2023) 5 ED.11.18.2021
+Policy forms ICC18-LTCD PLCY (0218), LTCD PLCY (0218), LTCD-U PLCY (0218), LTCD PLCY New York Life Insurance Company 51 Madison Avenue New York, NY 10010 www.newyorklife.com 1892348 AR12191 (Expires 01/24/2026)